 About

-My research interests focus on developing statistical methods and open-source bioinformatic tools to analyze data from a wide range of high-throughput genomic, transcriptomic, and proteomic technologies.
-I enjoy creating new statistical methods and writing efficient bioinformatic tools that help researchers interpret their data.
+My research interests focus on developing statistical methods and open-source bioinformatics tools to analyze data from a wide range of high-throughput genomic, transcriptomic, and proteomic technologies.
+I enjoy creating new statistical methods and writing efficient bioinformatics tools that help researchers interpret their data.
 I am particularly interested in developing methods and software for the Bioconductor Project.
 One key goal of the methods I develop is to identify molecular features, such as genomic coordinates, genes/transcripts, or proteins, that change in accessibility, expression, or abundance between experimental conditions.

 Projects